Tertiary Access Courses

 Students will gain and develop the academic knowledge and abilities to be able to actively and effectively participate within an array of academic contexts at university.

-This subject is offered as a block mode and classes will be held from 9-4pm over four consecutive days during orientation week plus fortnightly tutorials during the teaching period.
+This subject is offered as a block mode and classes will be held from 9-4pm over four consecutive days during orientation week plus weekly tutorials during the teaching period.

 BR1114 - Learning With Technology

 This computer-based subject enables students to select and use appropriate tools and technologies for research purposes, and provides the skills to use online information effectively and ethically.

 In this English subject, students are introduced to ways of critically analysing a variety of texts for academic purposes.